mjgreen145/mjgreen145.github.io/_posts/2015-12-24-profile-driven-development.markdown

 date:   2015-12-24 20:11:00 +0000
 ---

 Now, don't worry.
-I'm not here to force a new programming methodoligy upon you.
+I'm not here to force a new programming methodology upon you.
 Instead I want to highlight how profiling can, and should, be an important part of your development process, and how it can help produce quality code.

 <!--more-->